 The Impact of Diabetes in Ohio

-Diabetes is the 7th leading cause of death in Ohio and the United States (Source: 2018 Ohio Chronic Disease Burden Report).
-In 2016, diabetes was the primary cause of death for 3,500 Ohioans and was a contributing cause of many more deaths (Source: 2018 Ohio Chronic Disease Burden Report).
+In 2020, more than 1 million (12.4%) Ohio adults were diagnosed with diabetes (Source: 2020 Ohio Behavioral Risk Factor Surveillance System [BRFSS]).
+Diabetes is the eighth leading cause of death in Ohio (Source: Ohio Bureau of Vital Statistics).
+In 2020, diabetes was the primary cause of death for 4,381 Ohioans and was a contributing cause of many more deaths (Source: Ohio Bureau of Vital Statistics).

-- Enhanced awareness of prediabetes and diabetes, including its complications, to all Ohioans
+- Enhanced awareness of prediabetes and diabetes, including its complications.

-- Increased management of diabetes for those who have been diagnosed with diabetes
+- Increased management of diabetes for those who have been diagnosed.

-- Access to quality care for those disproportionately affected populations with prediabetes and diabetes
+- Access to quality care for disproportionately affected populations with prediabetes and diabetes.

-- Improved care of services for underserved populations with prediabetes and diabetes in Ohio
+- Improved access to services for underserved populations with prediabetes and diabetes.

-- Quality prediabetes and diabetes education, promoting wellness, physical activity, a healthy weight, blood pressure control, and smoking cessation
+- Quality prediabetes and diabetes education, wellness, physical activity, a healthy weight, blood pressure control, and smoking cessation.

-- Partnerships and community involvement to strive towards decreasing the prevalence of diabetes in Ohio
+- Partnerships and community involvement to strive toward decreasing the prevalence of diabetes.